-- refinanced a property located in St. John's, NL in the amount of \$9.7 million with a term of 1 year and an interest rate of prime plus 1.50% or BAs plus 2.5%, at the Trust's consolidated percentage ownership of 50%: - obtained new long-term financing for properties located in Oromocto, NB, Bedford, NS and New Minas, NS totalling \$26.5 million with a weighted average term of 6.2 years and a weighted average interest rate of 2.74%; and - renewed a non-revolving construction facility for a property located in Cambridge, ON in the amount of \$10 million with a term of 1 year and at an interest rate of prime plus 1.00% or BAs plus 2.25%.
+- refinanced a property located in St. John's, NL in the amount of \$9.7 million with a term of 1 year and an interest rate of prime plus 1.50% or BAs plus 2.5%, at the Trust's consolidated percentage ownership of 50%: - obtained new long-term financing for properties located in Oromocto, NB, Bedford, NS, New Minas, NS, and Charlottetown, PE totalling \$40.4 million with a weighted average term of 5.8 years and a weighted average interest rate of 2.74%; - renewed financing for a property located in Edmundston, NB for \$1.1 million with a term of 3 years and an interest rate of 3.08%; - renewed a non-revolving construction facility for a property located in Cambridge, ON in the amount of \$10 million with a term of 1 year and at an interest rate of prime plus 1.00% or BAs plus 2.25%; and - extended an interim construction facility for a development property located in Sault Ste.
+Marie, ON for an additional year and increased the amount of financing from \$5.6 million to \$8.8 million.